0x1Avram/js-deobfuscator/README.md

 ## Notes
 From my testing, this seems to work fine with current versions of the obfuscator.
 However, older versions of the obfuscator may output a different AST and that might complicate things.
-If you happen to stumble across an issue, open an issue and I'll look into it.
+If you happen to stumble across a case where this should work but it doesn't, open an issue and I'll look into it.

 ## License